Why here and not abroad?

 -- Lucy Harney, Professor of Spanish at Texas State University

-We invite you to explore our site and the possibilities open to you as an Academic Program Director of a Texas State study abroad program.
+We invite you to explore our site and the possibilities open to you as an Academic Program Director of a Texas State Education Abroad program.

-We also invite you to attend our workshop "How to Develop a Faculty-led Study Abroad Program".
+We also invite you to attend our workshop "How to Develop a Faculty-led Education Abroad Program".
 Click here for more details.